rrrossjr/MultitenantWorkshop/manage-app/mt-isolation/manage-app1.md

 ------------------------------------ ----------- ------------------------------
 cpu_count                            integer     1
 ````
 That is it.
-By setting the default resouce plan in CDB and CPU count in PDB , we have setup instance caging.
+By setting the resouce_manager_plan parameter in CDB and the CPU\_COUNT parameter in PDB, you have setup instance caging.
 To test this, you can run the sample workload.

 ````
  SQL> <copy> @/home/oracle/labs/multitenant/cpu_test.sql</copy>